 Time equals money when it comes to video editing work, whether it’s your own indie film or a branded client video.
 FCPX is one of the fastest, most easy-to-learn video editing applications on the market, but even so, you’ll need to know these Final Cut Pro tips to make your work as efficient as possible.

 Follow these guidelines to take your video editing skills from beginner to advanced.
 In this article, you’ll learn Final Cut Pro for beginners, including how to import clips, use shortcuts, navigate the FCP library, shortcuts, organization, and other time-saving FCPX tips.

 Final Cut Pro import

-How you import, process, and organize your clips is one of the best ways to save time and avoid stress in editing.
+How you import, process and organize your clips is one of the best ways to save time and avoid stress in editing.
 If importing 4K clips or long clips such as interviews, it’s best to transcode footage before you drop it on the timeline.
-You will have 2 options: For your Final Cut Pro import, select Create Proxy Media, which is optimized for smaller file size and faster editing process.
+For your Final Cut Pro import, select Create Proxy Media, which is optimized for smaller file size and faster editing process.
 Allow the clips to process, then set your view to Media Playback > Proxy Preferred.
 Proxy clips are smaller versions of your original clips and won’t drag during playback.
 You should do this even when adding stock footage.
 Remember to change your view settings back to Optimized/Original before exporting.

 Easily duplicate projects with Snapshot and avoid losing previous cuts.
 Snapshot simply makes a copy of your project so you can continue editing without affecting the previous cut.
 To Snapshot a project, select it, then right-click and choose Snapshot Project from the dropdown menu.